Testing2024cispl/QA-AI-Workshop-/Session-1 (AI Native QA)/Subham Das Mahapatra/Assignment.md

 Your thoughts:-
-● What you felt Suitable:- My thought that many functionalities is not present it gives test case for it like transaction page etc i have taken only
+● What you felt Suitable:- My thought that many functionalities is not present it gives test case for it like transaction page etc and i have taken only
 Verify "Choose your departure city" dropdown is displayed.
 Verify "Choose your destination city" dropdown is displayed.
  ● What you felt Not suitable:-Ui test case,Booking Confirmation Test Cases,Navigation test case not needed